 Socrates was established in 2003 to help firms deal with the challenges of money laundering compliance.
-Since then we have helped around 2000 business, mainly in the law and accountancy sectors.
+Since then we have helped over 2000 business, mainly in the law, estate agency and accountancy sectors.
 Many subscribers have been with us throughout our existence.

 Bernard George is Director of Socrates.
 After practising as a litigation solicitor he joined the College of Law where he became Director of the College’s operations in London.
 Since then he has been Director of Training at Dechert LLP, and has served on various Law Society and other committees on training matters.
 He has written on a wide range of legal topics, in publications from the Law Society’s Gazette to the Times.